JuliaLang/julia/doc/manual/packages.rst

 Where to find Julia packages
 ----------------------------

-- An official list of packages is available, see :ref:`available-packages`.
+- An official list of Julia packages is available at :ref:`available-packages`.

-- Announcements of new packages can also be found in the `julia-users Google Groups <https://groups.google.com/forum/?fromgroups=#!forum/julia-users>`_.
+- Announcements of new packages can also be found on the `julia-users Google Groups <https://groups.google.com/forum/?fromgroups=#!forum/julia-users>`_.

 .. _pkg-install: